Traditional Extract vs. Fresh Plant Tincture: What’s the Difference?

 What’s the difference between the two?

 Traditional extracts are made from dried plant material.
 These materials are sourced from all over the world.
-At PPC Herbs, we have a preference for Australian grown herbs that are organically certified where possible.
-Dried herbs work well as a starting material, they are available year-round, and store and transport easily.
+At PPC Herbs, we have a preference for Australian-grown herbs that are organically certified where possible.
+Dried herbs work well as a starting material, they are available year-round, and stored and transported easily.

 On the other hand, it can be difficult to tell how old the herb is.
 Suppliers often have trouble telling where it comes from, and there can be significant variations depending on how the grower harvested, dried and processed the plant material.

-Where does PPC Herbs source their Australian organically grown fresh herbs?
+Where do PPC Herbs source their Australian organically grown fresh herbs?

-Many Australian-trained herbalists are a little unsure about how to use fresh plant tinctures, largely because they didn’t learn about them at college.
-In actual fact, they can be used just like traditional extracts, as they’re used for the same actions and indications, and the dosages are similar.
+Many Australian-trained herbalists are unsure how to use fresh tinctures, largely because they didn’t learn about them in college.
+They can be used just like traditional extracts, as they’re used for the same actions and indications, and the dosages are similar.

 PPC Herbs does express the dosages in drops to differentiate between the two ranges.
 Therefore, a typical dosage of 20-40 drops three times daily still translates to 20-40 mL per week, matching a typical traditional extract dosage.